Skip to content

 • For classification: detailed metrics object

-• For regression: single MSE (Mean Squared Error) value
+• For regression: MSE (Mean Squared Error) and MAE (Mean Absolute Error)

 Notes